bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

    G(\theta_{t+1}) = diag\big(\frac{1}{\lambda + \sqrt{v(\theta_{t+1})}}\big) \tag{28}

-where :math:`v(\theta_{t+1})=v(\theta, t)` is from Equation 14 and :math:`\lambda` is a small constant to prevent divide by zero.
+where :math:`v(\theta_{t+1})=v(\theta, t)` is from Equation 14 and :math:`\lambda` is a small constant to prevent numerical instability.

-Additionally, [Li2016]_ has shown that there is no need to include the :math:`\Gamma(\theta)` term in Equation 27 (even though it's not too hard to compute with a diagonal matrix).
+Additionally, [Li2016]_ has shown that there is no need to include the :math:`\Gamma(\theta)` term in Equation 27 (even though it's not too hard to compute for a diagonal matrix).
 This is because it introduces an additional bias term that scales with :math:`\frac{(1-\alpha)^2}{\alpha^3}` (from Equation 27), which is practically always set close to 1 (e.g. PyTorch's default for `RMSprop <https://pytorch.org/docs/stable/generated/torch.optim.RMSprop.html>`__ is :math:`0.99`).